vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/tasks/Get-VCFTask.md

 Get-VCFTask -status SUCCESSFUL
 ```

-This example shows how to retrieve all tasks with a status of `SUCCESSFUL`.
+This example shows how to retrieve all tasks with a specific status.

 ## Parameters